Remember (Walking in the Sand): Background

 Shadow Morton was looking to break into the music business, and went to the Brill Building in New York City to see an old friend, Ellie Greenwich, who had become a successful pop songwriter.
 Morton and Greenwich's songwriting partner (and husband) Jeff Barry took a dislike to one another.
 Asked what he did for a living, Morton replied "I write songs", although he had never written one.
 When Barry asked him what kind, Morton retorted, "Hit songs!"
 Barry said he would love to hear one of Morton's tunes, and invited him to come back the following week with something.

 Morton hired the Shangri-Las, a teenage group from Queens, New York, to sing.
 Realizing that he did not have a song yet, he immediately wrote "Remember (Walking in the Sand)".
 There are several stories as to how it was written.
 One is that immediately upon his realization of not having a song, he parked next to a beach on Long Island and there wrote the song.
 The song contains recurring seagulls-and-surf sound effects.
 He used the Shangri-Las on the demo, which he produced.
-(A not-yet-famous Billy Joel is said by Morton to have played the piano chords that open the song.)
+(Morton reports Billy Joel, then an unknown studio musician, played the piano chords that open the song.)
 Jeff Barry was impressed and Red Bird Records picked up the song for release and signed Morton and the Shangri-Las to contracts.
 According to some accounts, the original version was nearly seven minutes long.
 In order to fit the AM radio format of the time, the song had to be cut in length, but rather than edit it, Morton simply faded it out after 2:10.
 In another version, Morton presented the demo to various Red Bird staffers, Jeff Barry, Ellie Greenwich, Artie Butler and others.
 They and some session musicians then took the demo into the studio where it became "a whole other record."